kpister/cse130-summer19-b/docs/about.md

 homework must be typeset and submitted as a PDF using the online submission tool.
 All written assignments must be submitted as a group.
 Homeworks will be released Wednesdays and will be due the following Friday night (10 days).
-If you turn it in early -- the following Wednesday (7 days) -- you will receive an additional 10% of your grade.
+If you turn it in early -- the following Tuesday (7 days) -- you will receive an additional 10% of your grade.
 There are no late days.

 You are expected to work on the programming labs by yourself.
 You may discuss